AdamEisfeld/PhyKit/README.md

 ### Raycasting

-As of PhyKit 1.0.3, raycasting has been added.
 Perform raycasts via the PHYWorld to determine which rigid bodies intersect a ray:

 ```swift
 let start: PHYVector3 = .vector(0, 10, 0)